andf-viam/workflow/README.md

 Updates your forked copy of docs with the latest from upstream. `workflow` automatically fetches the latest state of upstream's `main` branch each run, so `rebasefork` only serves to save us time on `workflow`'s initial clone & rebase step.
 You can optionally use the `-f` flag to completely reset your fork to match current upstream exactly: doing so discards any fork-specific commits!

 ## cleanspace
-Clean up any staging builds from all local git repos in $WORKSPACE.
+Clean up any staging builds from all local git repos in `$WORKSPACE`.

 # Example workflow usage, using these tools: